 - Post-processing your stacked image

-Any software that you use should help cut down the time and effort that you require to move one step to the other.
+Any software that you use should help cut down on the time and effort that you require to move from one step to the next.
 The software will make a difference to your process and workflow and should make a difference to your final image.

 First of all, let’s take a look at some of the programs I use at present.
-For finding and choosing astronomy targets in the night sky I use sky Safari on my iPhone.
-This is a wonderful app because it shows you the night sky you can move to any time you want and you can basically point your phone at the night sky and identify what you see above you.
-If you also switch it to show deep sky objects you can identify where you can find nebulas, galaxies, and stars around you.
-This program I have found indispensable for planning and actually pointing my telescope in the right direction especially in the early days of my journey into astrophotography.
+For finding and choosing astronomy targets in the night sky, I use Sky Safari on my iPhone.
+This is a wonderful app because it shows you the night sky, which you can move to any time you want, and you can basically point your phone at the night sky and identify what you see above you.
+If you also switch it to show deep-sky objects, you can identify where you can find nebulae, galaxies, and stars around you.
+This program I have found indispensable for planning and actually pointing my telescope in the right direction, especially in the early days of my journey into astrophotography.

-Another program I like to use is called is Stellarium.
-This program I have installed on my laptop, but you can also install it on an iPad I believe.
+Another program I like to use is called Stellarium.
+This program I have installed on my laptop, but you can also install it on an iPad, I believe.
 Stellarium is a great program because it shows you what is in the night sky and where it is and it also gives you a lot of information about a target just by clicking on it.
-So again Stellarium is a great piece of astrophotography software that you can use to plan your night’s viewing or photography.
-You can also, link Stellarium directly to your telescope to enable you to find targets and have your telescope slew automatically.
+So again, Stellarium is a great piece of astrophotography software that you can use to plan your night’s viewing or photography.
+You can also link Stellarium directly to your telescope to enable you to find targets and have your telescope slew automatically.

-So that’s finding targets to shoot, the next process that is necessary is actually aiming your telescope exactly at the target and framing it correctly.
-Before I used Astrophotography Tool, I was wasting a lot of time moving the telescope slightly to find or move my Astro target.
-Sometimes I either couldn’t find the target or lost it completely which meant I had to realign my scope and search again.
-Once or twice I gave up after wasting an hour or two struggling to see a galaxy or nebula that may be very faint in the eyepiece.
+So that’s finding targets to shoot; the next process that is necessary is actually aiming your telescope exactly at the target and framing it correctly.
+Before I used the Astrophotography Tool, I was wasting a lot of time moving the telescope slightly to find or move my Astro target.
+Sometimes I either couldn’t find the target or lost it completely, which meant I had to realign my scope and search again.
+Once or twice, I gave up after wasting an hour or two struggling to see a galaxy or nebula that may be very faint in the eyepiece.

-Astronomy Tool contains a feature called plate-solving which makes it quick and easy to locate and point at small targets in a huge sky!
-This feature alone is a game changer!
+The Astronomy Tool contains a feature called plate-solving, which makes it quick and easy to locate and point at small targets in a huge sky!
+This feature alone is a game-changer!